crockpotveggies/crockpotveggies.github.io/_posts/2014-07-04-hunting-for-bear-photography.md

 + angling camera downwards at distance of 20ft away
 + cleaning up the site to prevent future bear visits

+<b>Update:</b> I found out as per the BC Wildlife Act it is discouraged to place attractants for "dangerous wildlife".
+So as per regulation I'll need to be strategic in how I find the bear.
+This will require searching for prime habitat without leaving food.
+May not be as difficult if I can spot the right vegetation.

 <img src="/uploads/steepcreek.jpg">

 (Credit to @earlvontapia for night photo above)